-This summer, in addition to interning with Outdoorosity, I am interning at the Peace Center for the Performing Arts in Greenville, South Carolina, helping with its continuing education program for teachers.
+One summer, I interned at the Peace Center for the Performing Arts in Greenville, South Carolina, helping with its continuing education program for teachers.
 As a teacher-in-training, I welcome the opportunity to interact with teachers and learn more in my field.
 The work is invigorating, educational and inspiring.
-As with any job, however, I find myself worn out and wound up at the end of the work-day.
+As with any job, however, I find myself worn out and wound up at the end of the workday.
 This summer, though, one simple factor changes all that.
 By the time I arrive home, I am refreshed, invigorated, and relaxed.

 It turns out, it can.
 Science supports the nature-brain connection.
 My research revealed a number of articles that discuss the power of time spent in nature to support mental health.
 For example, a recent article describes a study done by Gregory Bratman and his colleagues at Stanford University.
 The article reported that participants in the study who walked through a lush, green portion of Stanford’s campus were “more attentive and happier afterward than volunteers who strolled for the same amount of time near heavy traffic.”